dankswoops/SwoopsHud/README.md

 What is the future of TF2?
 It's an old game but things like the base file intergation and speedometers were only recently discovered.

 Right now we have [Outlines](https://gamebanana.com/wips/49156) that works in casual!
-This is huge but future is in x hands.
-He's making every cosmetic outfit for every class and he's sworn to make it all casual compatible.
+Outlines is huge but future is in [CoryP2001](https://gamebanana.com/members/1431101) hands.
+He's making every cosmetic outfit for every class and he's [sworn](https://gamebanana.com/requests/53466) to make it all casual compatible.
 Soon you will be able to see your loadout in casual.
-The only thing we need now is 12 stack parties...
+The only thing we need now is 12 stack parties and more 100 player servers...

 # Bugs and future updates